Sabathia had heart blockage that required stent inserted

-NEW YORK — Yankees pitcher CC Sabathia had a stent inserted after a blockage was found in an artery from his heart.

-Sabathia’s agent, Kyle Thousand, told The Athletic the procedure took place Dec.
-11. Yankees general manager Brian Cashman said the 38-year-old pitcher is expected to report to spring training on time in mid-February.
+NEW YORK — Left-hander CC Sabathia had a stent inserted after a blockage was found in an artery from his heart, and the New York Yankees anticipate the 38-year-old pitcher will report to spring training on time.

+“CC was experiencing some chest pain which turned out to be a blockage in one artery to his heart,” Kyle Thousand, Sabathia’s agent, said Friday in a statement.
+“A procedure was done to insert a stent to clear the blockage on Dec.
+11. CC is doing great and will be reporting to spring training on time to get ready to play for his upcoming final season in 2019.”

-Sabathia is listed as 6-foot-6 and 300 pounds, and the left-hander’s weight has contributed to a chronic right knee problem that has required several operations.
+Sabathia is listed as 6-foot-6 and 300 pounds, and his weight has contributed to a chronic right knee problem that has required several operations.

+“We will continue to follow the guidance and expertise of the doctors, who have conveyed that CC will report as scheduled to Tampa in February to prepare for the 2019 season,” Cashman said.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports